Two-step reinforcement learning for model-free redesign of nonlinear optimal regulator: EFFICIENCY OF HYPERPARAMETER TUNING

-We vary the learning rate $\beta$ and the initial variance of the policy function $\sigma^2$ and perform $N_{sim} = 100$ sets of simulations for the system with each control law under each hyperparameter setting.
-Then, the percentage of successful learning is calculated by $q/N_{sim} \times 100$, where $q$ is the number of times that learned control laws successfully stabilized the pendulum.
-Furthermore, the percentage of improvement in performance is calculated by $p/N_{sim} \times 100$, where $p$ is the number of times that the control costs of using learned control laws are reduced compared to that of using the linear control law alone.
+We vary the initial variance of the exploration term $\sigma_{\rm init}^2$ in \eqref{eq:sigma} and the initial learning rate $\beta_{\rm init}$ in \eqref{eq:_beta}, and design $N_{\mathrm{sim}} = 100$ sets of control laws for each hyperparameter setting.
+The percentage of (i) successful learning and (ii) improvement in performance is then evaluated for the three methods, $K^\mathrm{AC}$+RL (proposed), RL alone, and $K^{\mathrm{init}}$+RL.
+More specifically, we compute the average of the cost $J_{\mathrm{fin}}(k_{\mathrm{fin}})$ for 100 trials using each designed control law.
+The percentage of successful learning is then calculated by $q/N_{\mathrm{sim}} \times 100$, where $q$ is the number of times satisfying the following two conditions: (i) the parameter $W$ does not diverge to infinity at the end of the training process, and (ii) average of the cost is less than the pre-defined penalty cost for destabilization, which is set to 1000.
+The percentage of improvement in performance is calculated by $p/N_{\mathrm{sim}} \times 100$, where $p$ is the number of times that average of the cost $J_{\mathrm{fin}}(k_{\mathrm{fin}})$ of using the trained control laws outperforms the quasi-optimal linear control law, $K^\mathrm{AC}$ alone.